Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 Esthetician Lesson:

-You don’t have to do more—you have to do it better.
-Don’t expand, launch, or scale without a strategy.
-Focus on what your audience wants now, and how you can deliver it better than anyone else.
+You don’t have to do more; you have to do it better.
+Don’t expand or scale without a clear strategy.
+Focus on what your audience wants now and how you can deliver it better than anyone else.

 So What Can You Learn From These Mistakes?

-These companies didn’t fail because they weren’t good—they failed because they stopped evolving.
+These companies didn't fail because they lacked talent; they failed because they stopped evolving.

 What NOT to Do:

-Don’t skip out on digital tools (booking, reminders, online sales)
+Don’t skip out on digital tools like booking systems and online sales.

-Don’t avoid raising prices as your demand increases
+Don’t hesitate to raise prices as demand grows.

-Don’t serve “everyone”—the riches are in the niches
+Don’t aim to serve “everyone”—the riches are in the niches.

-Don’t assume what worked last year still works today
+Don’t assume what worked last year will still work today.

 What TO Do:

-Stay flexible: The beauty industry changes fast—stay curious and open to trying new approaches.
+Stay flexible: The beauty industry changes quickly; remain curious and open to new approaches.

-Use data: Track your rebookings, product sales, and client behaviors.
+Use data: Track rebookings, product sales, and client behaviors to make informed decisions.

-Be memorable: Create a client experience that stands out and feels luxe.
+Be memorable: Create client experiences that stand out and feel luxurious.

-Grow with intention: Add services, offers, or staff only when the foundation is solid.
+Grow with intention: Add services or staff only when the foundation is solid.

 Lead with value: Educate, connect, and serve—don’t just sell.